Sony Xperia 10 III: Hardware

 The device is powered by the Qualcomm Snapdragon 690 5G SoC and the Adreno 619L GPU.
 It is available with 6 GB of RAM, and 128 GB of storage.
 MicroSD card expansion is supported up to 1 TB with a single-SIM or hybrid dual-SIM setup.
 The display is the same panel, size and resolution as the 10 II, using a 6-inch (150 mm) 21:9 1080p (1080 × 2520) OLED display which results in a pixel density of 457 ppi, but now with the addition of HDR10 support.
 The 10 III has a 4500 mAh battery, an increased 25% over its predecessor, which can be recharged at up to 30 W via the USB-C port.
 A triple camera setup is present on the rear, with a 12 MP primary sensor with PDAF, now supports 10 fps AE burst mode and brighter aperture at f/1.8, an 8 MP telephoto sensor and an 8 MP ultrawide sensor.
 The front-facing camera has an 8 MP sensor.

 Software

-The Xperia 10 III runs on Android 11 at launch and an update to Android 12 is available by OTA.
+The Xperia 10 III runs on Android 11 at launch and an update to Android 13 is available by OTA.
 It has a Side Sense bar shortcut on the side of the phone's display to launch menu of shortcuts to apps and features since Xperia XZ3, now with the addition a widget to control Sony headphones app.

+The Xperia 10 III can also run Sailfish OS and is officially supported by Jolla.